dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 This implies that registered users contribute over four times more edits than anonymous users.
 Thus we can raise the following research question
 > **Are anonymous (IP address) users more likely to produce weaponising edits compared to registered users due to their anonymity?**

-The graph below shows that in proportion, IP adress user are slighlty (by x points) more weaponsing than registered user.
+The graph below shows that in proportion, IP adress user are slighlty more weaponsing than registered user.
 They feel maybe more confortable to weaponise under anonymity.

 ![Weap vs Non Weap edits by user type](plots/Weaponised_vs_Non-Weaponised_Edits_by_User_Type.png)